-Do you want a good night’s sleep?
-Deciding which type of mattress to buy is only part of the story.
+If you want a good night’s sleep, deciding which type of mattress to buy is only part of the story.

-Whether you prefer a pocket sprung or a memory foam mattress, our tests have found big differences between the best and worst of each mattress 'type'.
+Whether you prefer a pocket sprung or memory foam mattress, our tests have found big differences between the best and worst of each mattress type.

 Make the wrong choice and you risk being lumbered with a needlessly expensive mattress that's uncomfortable, unsupportive and unable to stand the test of time without sagging and softening.